blob42/Instrukt/docs/source/quickstart.md

 Welcome to Instrukt !
 This is your handy terminal-based interface for running and prototyping AI agents.
 Instrukt provides chat-like interface serving as a prompt and REPL at the same time, helping you conveniently develop, instruct, and debug your AI agents.

-Instrukt leverages LangChain and provides extra utilities with a simple interface to add vectorstore indexes `press I` and tools, which can be attached to any agent on the fly.
+It leverages LangChain and provides extra utilities with a simple interface to add vectorstore indexes and tools, which can be attached to any agent on the fly.

 By default, Instrukt features a Q&A agent that is tailored for conversations with question/answering over document indexes.

-Patreon supporters have also access to an early preview of the **Docker Agent**.
+Patreon supporters have access to an early preview of the **Docker Agent**.
 It provides a safe, sandboxed environment for agents to perform their tasks on any existing container or image.

 Instrukt encourages you to create custom workflows with a quick feedback loop while testing agents.
 The developer console `press D` gives you access to a live IPython console in the running namespace to introspect and debug agents and tools.

 ### Custom Agents

 Instrukt agents a simple python packages that live in the `agent_modules` folder within the package.
 You can create your own agents and share them with others.

 Take a look at the `demo` and `chat_qa` agents for examples of how to create your own.